Frequently Asked Questions

 Q: What are the volunteer requirements?

-Volunteers must be 18 or older, complete a criminal history background check and a Volunteer Agreement form.
-Volunteers must also attend a short orientation at the child welfare office in which they intend to serve.
-This training is followed by a yearly online refresher course.
+Volunteers must be 18 or older, complete a criminal history background check and a Nondisclosure Agreement provided by the state.
+Applicants must attend a short training via Zoom or at the nearest child welfare office (if available), which is followed by a yearly online refresher course.
+OMD deploys volunteers using a web-based app, therefore volunteers must have a smart phone to be alerted of available shifts.
 Contact us to get in touch with your local Volunteer Coordinator and get started.

 Q: How do I get OMD started in my area?

-New locations are starting all the time, but our dream is to have volunteers in every child welfare office in America.
-If you are interested in becoming a Volunteer Coordinator for your area contact us.
-If you are interested in partnering with us financially to help make the dream a reality, donate now.
+Our goal is to grow by 3 to 5 new locations each year.
+If you are interested in starting a program in your area contact us, or if you are interested in partnering with us financially to help make it happen, donate now.

-If you are an employee of a state child welfare agency and would like to see OMD in your office, please reach out to us.
+Employees of a state child welfare agency who would like to see OMD at their office can reach out to us to inquire.

 Q: What is the time commitment?